Autotrader cars

 Tesla Model X

 You might think an electric car wouldn’t be suitable for an extended road trip, given the complexities of range anxiety, charging in unfamiliar places and all the rest.
-But a Tesla isn’t any electric car, given the class-leading range (over 300 miles in this Model X) and superb infrastructure of Superchargers stretching across the UK, Europe and beyond.
-No matter how far you go the charging experience will be just the same, the network carefully planned so you’ll always be within reach of the next plug in point.
-As for the car itself with up to seven seats, the refinement of silent electric drive and the Active Road Noise Reduction over the speakers and even the option to play games on the central screen when you do stop the Model X is the electric car you need for those epic journeys.
+But the Tesla isn’t any electric car, given the huge range (more than 300 miles) and superb infrastructure of Superchargers stretching across the UK, Europe and beyond.
+No matter how far you go, the charging experience will be just the same, the network carefully planned so you’ll always be within reach of the next plug-in point.
+As for the car itself, with up to seven seats, the refinement of silent electric drive and the Active Road Noise Reduction using the speakers, and even the option to play games on the central screen when you do stop, the Model X is the electric car you need for those epic journeys.

 Read our Expert Review of the Tesla Model X